thomas-lamiaux/coq/doc/sphinx/addendum/extraction.rst

    The extracted code will omit these arguments.
    Here :token:`qualid` can be
    any function or inductive constructor, and the :token:`ident`\s are the names of the useless arguments.
-Arguments can can also be identified positionally by :token:`integer`\s starting from 1.
+Arguments can also be identified positionally by :token:`integer`\s starting from 1.

 When an actual extraction takes place, an error is normally raised if the